yash5chandrakar/Movie-DataBase/README.md

 # Requirements

 Use "npm start" to run this project after cloning.
-Run "server.js" seperately.
+Run "server.js" on seperate terminal.

 # Features